Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-2-Function-Execution-Context/lecture-notes.md

 # Execution Context

-## Global Execution Context
 When you run any JavaScript, a special environment is created to handle the transformation & execution of code.
 This is called the execution context.
-It contains the currently running code and everything that aids in its execution
+It contains the currently running code and everything that aids in its execution(variables, values etc...).

-There is a global execution context as well as a function execution context for every function invoked
+There is a global execution context as well as a function execution context for every function invoked.

+## Global Execution Context

 Memory Creation Phase (compile phase):
 1. Create the global object (browser = window, Node.js = global)